-Eighty three years ago – in late March 1939 – the waterfront of Alicante was an absolutely desperate place to be.
+Eighty four years ago – in late March 1939 – the waterfront of Alicante was an absolutely desperate place to be.

 The Spanish Civil War was almost over.
 Franco’s rebel armies were on the brink of victory.
-Alicante was the last port still held by the Republicans and it was thronged with thousands of refugees, all trying to escape the advancing Nationalists.
+Alicante was the last port still held by the Republican government and it was thronged with thousands of refugees, all trying to escape the advancing Nationalists.

 Into this chaos of despair stepped a rather unlikely hero.
 His name: Archibald Dickson.
 He was the Cardiff-born captain of the British cargo ship ‘Stanbrook’.